karel-burda/timers/README.md

 `cmake -Bbuild -H. -DEXAMPLE:BOOL=OFF -DUNIT-TESTS:BOOL=ON`

-# Continuos Integration
+# Continuous Integration
-Continuos Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x) on Travis: https://travis-ci.org/karel-burda/timers
+Continuous Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x) on Travis: https://travis-ci.org/karel-burda/timers

 Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level.